samhita-alla/autoencoders/README.md

 An interesting point to take note of is, it has this adversarial nature embedded in it, similar to the way **Generative Adversarial Networks** function.
 The trade-off in here, exists between the reconstruction loss and the regularizer.
 Reconstruction loss should be low between the input image and the reconstructed image, but the regularizer discourages over-memorization or overfitting.

+Let's now build the simplest autoencoder.
+Checkout the simple_autoencoder.py in *codes* repo.